 He also taught that Jesus was raised as a spirit body (no bodily resurrection).
 This was a teaching of Gnosticism, one of the earliest heresies of the church.

-The first heresy in the church was the denial of the bodily resurrection. [covered in “Mystery of the Ages (a critical review)” by Kelly Marshall, chapter 6. (available as PDF download)]
+The first heresy in the church was the denial of the bodily resurrection. [covered in “Mystery of the Ages (a critical review)” by Kelly Marshall, chapter 6.
+(PDF)]

 Twisted the Word of God: